Employee on a Fixed-Term Contract (CDD)

 • Job seekers aged 26 and older

-Affected employers
+Affected Employers

 Public industrial and commercial entities(such as the RATP, URSSAF, and the National Forestry Office) that are required to fund continuing vocational training, as well as maritime shipping companies, may enter into professional training contracts.